TrustedComputingGroup/pandoc/guide.md

        merge proposed-edits-1 id: "merge PR 2"
 ```

-As visualized in @fig:collab, proposed changes to a GitHub Markdown repository take the form of
+As visualized above, proposed changes to a GitHub Markdown repository take the form of
 "Pull Requests" (PRs).
 A *proposer* of a change proposes a PR that changes some files in the repository.
 This PR contains an initial *commit*, which is a unit of change to files.
 *Reviewers* can provide comments and suggestions on the proposed edits.
 The *proposer* can respond to